Estriol Vaginal Cream is a vaginally administered steroid.

 - Flu like symptoms

-Use of exogenous estrogen is contraindicated in women with a known or suspected history of breast cancer; although recent trials1 indicate benefits for vaginal atrophy in hormone receptor positive breast cancer undergoing aromatase inhibitor therapy.8
+Use of exogenous estrogen is contraindicated in women with a known or suspected history of breast cancer; although recent trials1 indicate benefits for vaginal atrophy in hormone receptor positive breast cancer undergoing aromatase inhibitor therapy.

-Estriol is contraindicated during pregnancy.
+This medicine is contraindicated during pregnancy.
 If pregnancy occurs during medication with Estriol, treatment should be withdrawn immediately.
 The results of most epidemiological studies to date relevant to inadvertent fetal exposure to estrogens indicate no teratogenic or fetotoxic effects.

 Estriol is not indicated during lactation.
 Estriol is excreted in breast milk and may decrease milk production.